ms-jpq/coq_nvim/docs/STATS.md

 The price `coq.nvim` pays for being collaboratively scheduled is that sources are executed concurrently.

-This means that one slow source can slow down all sources, with the exception being `LSP`, and `T9`, whose results are mostly calculated by other processes.
+This means that one slow source can slow down all sources, with the exception being `LSP`, whose results are mostly calculated by other processes.

 This also means that the time spans are **not additive**.
 Say five sources each take 40ms to complete, the total execution time is 40ms, not 200ms.